annp0/models-in-agda-pilot/FSComparison.md

 ## The Model

-From the above descriptions, we infer:
+From the above descriptions, in short, we want our model to have three things:

+- 1. Basic Structure (Objects, Directories, Containment)
+- 2. Operations (Adding, Moving, Deleting Objects)
+- 3. Guarantees (Ensuring correctness of operations)

+We can naturally expand those requirements to those:

 - 1. A file system comprises two types of objects: files and directories.
 There is only a finite number of objects in a file system.
 - 2. By the specifications, for each file, we should be able to know its parent; for each directory, we should be able to know its parent and children.
 This implies: